jeremytammik/tbc/a/1890_multiple_filter.md

 discussed [element tagging with dynamo](https://archi-lab.net/element-tagging-with-dynamo) to create roof plans for a glass canopy system and tag each panel with its unique `Mark` value:

-> basically it's a Revit’s Tag All tool, but with extra control over where the tag actually gets placed.
+> basically, it's a Revit’s Tag All tool, but with extra control over where the tag actually gets placed.

 ####<a name="6"></a> Custom Errors and Preventing Changes